How many ventriloquist are in the world?

 Exploring the History of Ventriloquism: How Many Ventriloquists Have There Been?

 In conclusion, it is difficult to determine the exact number of ventriloquists that have existed throughout history.
 However, it is estimated that there have been hundreds of ventriloquists, with some of the most famous being Edgar Bergen, Paul Winchell, Shari Lewis, Jeff Dunham, and Terry Fator.
-Ventriloquism has also become more popular in recent years, with many ventriloquists appearing on television shows and in movies.
+Ventriloquism has also become more prevalent in recent years, with many ventriloquists appearing on television shows and in movies.

-The Art of Ventriloquism: How Many Ventriloquists Are Still Practicing Today?How many ventriloquist are in the world?
+The Art of Ventriloquism: How Many Ventriloquists Are Still Practicing Today?

 Famous Ventriloquists: Who Are the Most Notable Ventriloquists in the World?

-Jimmy Nelson was a popular ventriloquist in the 1950s and 1960s.
+Jimmy Nelson was a famous ventriloquist in the 1950s and 1960s.
 He was best known for his characters Danny O’Day and Farfel the Dog.
 He was also the voice of the original Woody Woodpecker cartoon.

 Ventriloquism Around the World: How Many Countries Have Ventriloquists?